 Our typical working day as modern, industrious people, does not leave much time to sense nature and the seasons.
 We sit in small boxes inside offices, in cars, buses and the metro train.
 It can immediately feel easy and comfortable, not having to move and making exerts, but we completely forget the feeling and the basic need to use the body in the way it is created for, which is to walk and run.

 Our body is built for movement.
 We need to feel our body, and we do that through physical activity.
-Running can compensate from the feeling that the body has become an appendage to the brain and just something, we used to transport ourselves to work and home again.
+Running can compensate for the feeling that the body has become an appendage to the brain and just something, we used to transport ourselves to work and home again.

 Let’s say you start running and find that running is fun but it is also strenuous at times.
 Then you can be sure that you are on the right path and it is absolutely worth the effort.
-As reward, you get the great well-being in the body after the run among other things.
+As a reward, you get great well-being in the body after the run among other things.

 If you have felt tense and stressed in your body before the run, it is almost 100% certain that after the run and a long hot bath, you will feel comfortable, relaxed and have a healthy appetite.
 The physical satisfaction, the hormones, endorphins and other neurotransmitters, which releases by sustained exercise or the heat throughout the body, can be difficult to distinguish from the mental satisfaction of having exercised.
 But the crucial thing is naturally that you feel good after the run.